Neutrollized/nomad-job-templates/rabbitmq-ha/README.md

 If you do decide to use non-standard ports, you'll also have to adjust the [`port_map`](https://nomadproject.io/docs/drivers/docker/#forwarding-and-exposing-ports) parameter in your job config as well as network ports under `resources`.

 ### NOTES + mini rant
-Some stuff is weird -- you can't set the `EPMD_PORT` or the `RABBITMQ_DIST_PORT` from the `rabbitmq.conf`, and you can't set the UI port as an ENV variable, and can only be set from within the `rabbitmq.conf` file (if you must know, it's `management.tcp.port` -- it doesn't even have "ui" in its name!!
+Some stuff is weird -- you can't set the `EPMD_PORT` or the `RABBITMQ_DIST_PORT` from the `rabbitmq.conf`, and you can't set the UI port as an ENV variable, and can only be set from within the `rabbitmq.conf` file (if you must know, it's `management.tcp.port` -- it doesn't even have "*ui*" in its name!!
 C'mon, RabbitMQ get your shit together!!).
-As a result, if you do use non-standard ports, you'll have to modify both ENV and config file values.
+As a result, if you do use non-standard ports, you'll have to modify **both** ENV and config file values.

 ## References
 - [RabbitMQ Clustering Guide](https://www.rabbitmq.com/clustering.html)